yostane/lectures/docs/blog/posts/kotlinscript.md

 kotlin script.main.kts
 ```

-This will print "Hello, Kotlin scripting!" to the console.
-We can also make the script executable by running:
+This prints "Hello, Kotlin scripting!" to the console.
+The script can also be made executable by running:

 ```sh
 chmod +x script.main.kts